 You can also make these delicious buckwheat fritters on regular days as well for tea-time snacking.

 Serve kuttu pakora with yogurt as buckwheat flour is considered warm in nature and yogurt (curd, dahi) helps to balance its heat.
-You can also serve these with phalahari chutney like coconut chutney, tamarind chutney, or green cilantro chutney.
+You can also serve these with phalahari chutney like coconut chutney, tamarind chutney, or green chutney.

 You can also air fry or shallow fry the pakora instead of deep frying them however they taste the best when deep-fried.